-Now if you looking for a LARGE dog that that’s perfect for just about any family and isn’t going to look like every other dog on the block, a Bernese Mountain dog may just be the right dog for you!
+Now, if you are looking for a LARGE dog that’s perfect for just about any family and isn’t going to look like every other dog on the block, there’s a good chance that a Bernese Mountain dog might be the right dog for you!
+But we need to warn you we here at IndulgeYourPet tend to be a bit “biased” when it comes to these gentle giants because, in our own experiences, we have found that most Bernese Mountain dogs that we have had the good fortune to meet all seem to be exceptionally sweet and highly loyal to their owners.

 Bernese Mountain Dog Breed Fast Facts